Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

    - EXPIRES: In 1 year
 - Click **Save** on the top
 - Copy the generated **VALUE** and save it as **ClientSecret** in the table below
-- Add the name of the Azure Dala Lake Store created in step 3 and save it as DataLakeStoreName in the table below
+- Add the name of the Azure Data Lake Store created in step 3 and save it as DataLakeStoreName in the table below

     Parameter | Value
     --- | ---